 Contract is also available on NEIUport on the Faculty Tab.

 Work Load Assignments and Credit Unit Guidelines

-Policies regarding work load and credit units (CU's), including
+Policies regarding work load and credit units (CU's),

-Students at Northeastern Illinois University register online
+Students at Northeastern Illinois University register online via

-adjust their registration (adding and droppingl) via NEIUport.
+registration (adding and dropping) via NEIUport.

 There are several registration periods:

 (1) Advanced Registration is held several months before